Make sure you’re ready to apply for Russian citizenship by getting an understanding of the country’s nationality law.

 - are citizens of former USSR states who have received secondary, vocational, or higher education in Russia after 2002

 - were USSR citizens born in Soviet Russia

-- have been married to a Russian citizen for at least 3 years
+- were married to a Russian citizen for at least three years

 - have a disability and have a capable child who is a Russian citizen